Influence global practice

-The full-time International Human Resources MSc programme is designed for graduates of any discipline who intend to develop a career in global business in the area of Human Resource Management, or in any area of management which places a high priority on the exercise of people management skills.
-You'll learn about key aspects of international trends, developments and critical issues influencing global employment practices.
+This course is designed for graduates of any discipline who intend to develop a career in global business using people management skills.
+You'll learn about the key aspects of international trends and critical issues influencing global employment practices.

 A distinctive feature of the programme is the varied background of the class, with students from several international countries (including students from two collaborating institutions in Europe), which enhances the opportunities for networking and cross-cultural learning.

-Additionally, the research element of the programme allows you to specialize in an area of HR of interest or value to your future career.
+- Additionally, the research element of the programme allows you to specialise in an area of HR of interest or value to your future career.

 Key course information - ordered by mode